-Facebook kicks of Mother’s Day weekend with flower reactions, cards, stickers, masks & more
+Facebook kicks off Mother’s Day weekend with flower reactions, cards, stickers, masks and more

 The purple flower was introduced last year around Mother’s Day – only a few months after Facebook expanded the Like button to include a further range of reactions, such as love, haha, wow, sad, and angry.
 Initially only tested in a few markets before a wider rollout, the flower was also the first time the social network tried out the idea of using temporary reaction like this.

-This year, the flower reaction is again being made broadly available and it will have a special effect.
+year, the flower reaction is again being made broadly available and it will have a special effect.
 On mobile, when you tap on “thankful” when reacting to a post, more flowers will appear to wrap themselves around the post in an animated sequence.

 In addition to the reaction, Facebook is adding Mother’s Day-themed masks and frames to its Facebook Camera, available when you swipe right on the News Feed.
 These will be live on Mother’s Day, Sunday May 14th.
 Instagram users, however, can decorate their photos now with a new set of Mother’s Day stickers, which work through direct messaging (Instagram Direct) and Instagram’s Stories.